Dante’s Divine Comedy – symbolism and archetypes

 A primatologist image of God: The Ultimate Chimp

-C.G.Jung / East / Ethics / History / Religion / West
+East / Ethics / History / Religion / West

 A primatologist image of God: The Ultimate Chimp

 Maybe it’s because I am an “unchurched”, humanist religious person, but todays anti-religious tracts and rants do bore me.
 However, a new book of the primatologist Frans de Waal, raised hope for new insights: The Bonobo and the Atheist: In Search of Humanism Among the Primates.
-He made accidentally an interesting point – the reciprocal imago dei (God’s imago modelled after human) of todays … Continue reading
+He made accidentally an interesting point – the reciprocal imago dei (God’s imago modeled after human) of today’s … Continue reading

 “become what you are” C. G. Jung’s answer to aging